-If you are in a debt management plan and are looking into buying your first home, again this is possible with an adverse mortgage.
+If you are in a DMP and are looking into buying your first home, again this is possible with an adverse mortgage.
 However, there are a couple of things to be aware of.

 If you are already trying to repay debt, the last thing you should do is take on a mortgage only to find that you can no longer pay your debt management plan because your living expenses have increased.

 BMD Tip: The reality of today’s mortgage market is such that getting a new mortgage even through an adverse lender will be extremely difficult if you are on a DMP.
 As such it may well be advisable to consider resolving your debt problem first and allowing time for your credit rating to improve before trying to get in to the property market.